- About the Center

 There are many types of homework assignments.
 Some include learning how to observe and measure your own thoughts, feelings, and actions so you can improve your awareness of your strengths and weaknesses.
 Other assignments ask you to change your ways of thinking about certain matters so that you feel more hopeful and productive.
 Some projects involve reading, to add to your knowledge about your difficulties and how to improve your life, while others might involve listening to an audiotape of your session or rereading your notes to review what has been discussed.

 Many of our patients especially appreciate the assignments called behavioral experiments.
 Patients try a new approach to an old problem and document the results, often learning that doing things that may be new, challenging, or even scary can result in dramatic changes in their lives.
+These behavioral projects can help teach skills and can change beliefs you have about yourself, about your future, about others, etc.

 Research on cognitive therapy homework has demonstrated that the patients who take part the most in designing and doing between-session assignments tend to make quicker and more long-lasting progress than those patients who, for whatever reason, choose not to involve themselves with the homework.